CISO 2.0 Program

 What’s included

-- Official SECO-Institute course materials and reference literature
+• Official SECO-Institute course materials and reference literature

-- Alumni Membership with access to SECO’s international CISO Certified Network
+• Alumni Membership with access to SECO’s international CISO Certified Network

 Who is this course for?

-Minimum Requirements:
+Minimum Requirements

-Participants are expected to have 2 years of experience at the tactical level with a solid understanding of Governance, Risk and be familiar with Maturity Models and Frameworks.
-Previous trainings could include CISSP, CISM, C|CISO, Information Security Practitioner or similar.
+Participants are expected to have 2 years of experience at the tactical level with a solid understanding of Governance, Risk and are familiar with Maturity Models and Frameworks.
+Previous trainings could include CISSP, CISM, C|CISO.
 Equally important, the setup of the program requires a general level of seniority, an open personality and mindset, and the willingness to continuously challenge and improve yourself.
-The success of the program and your training heavily relies on group dynamics and enabling you to connect, work with and learn from your peers.
-When in doubt if this is the right program for you, please connect with us.

 Syllabus